benjcabalona1029/python-crontab-ui/README.md

 - Adding, Updating, Deleting and running cron jobs is simple.
 - It automatically logs the output of your cron jobs.
+- Displays when is the next scheduled run.
 - Validates if your schedule is a valid cron schedule.

 ## TODO: